neurobagel/documentation/docs/cli.md

     !!! tip
         Short forms for a CLI command's options can be found by running:
         `singularity run bagel.sif pheno --help`

-The `pheno` command must always be run first on a dataset; other metadata can be added in an arbitrary order.

 !!! note "Speed of the `bids` command"
     The `bids` command of the `bagel-cli` (step 2) currently can take upwards of several minutes for datasets greater than a few hundred subjects, due to the time needed for pyBIDS to read the dataset structure.